 Michigan Technological University

 Kailey is a Climate Change Education Specialist with NIACS, working with the Climate Change Resource Center to expand online education materials.
-She focuses on developing interactive modules and other graphic visualization materials to make climate change science more accessible, fun, and understandable for everyone.
-Kailey enjoys reading, cooking, baking, and spending time with her husband and daughter.
+She focuses on developing graphic visualization resources to make climate change science more accessible, fun, and understandable for everyone.
+Kailey enjoys reading, cooking, working on house projects, and spending time with her husband and daughter.

 Shawn is the webmaster of the Climate Change Resource Center and USDA Climate Hubs.
 He is a longtime advocate for Open Source software and is dedicated to clear and effective presentation of information online in a technically efficient fashion.
 A Michigan native now living in Jackson, Wyoming with his wife and two children, Shawn enjoys running, cycling, and camping in the summer, and Nordic and backcountry skiing in the winter.